simonepri/phc-argon2/readme.md

 ## Contributing

 Contributions are REALLY welcome and if you find a security flaw in this code, PLEASE [report it][new issue].
-Please check the [contributing guidelines][contributing] for more details.
-Thanks!

 ## Authors